Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education

-Group math-vis, that was presented questions without \acrshort{cn} first, scored higher on the H gate and gtg questions with 0.7$\pm$0.3 to 0.3$\pm$0.3 with \acrshort{cn}.
-The group scored worse with \acrshort{cn} on the separability, entanglement, and CNOT gate questions by a score difference of 0.6$\pm$0.16 to 0.4$\pm$0.16.
-With \acrshort{cn}.
-Participants in the group took longer when solving the X gate, Z gate and separability questions correctly, 70$\pm$5 to 63$\pm$6 seconds, while taking less time on the H gate, measurement probability, measurement state, entanglement, CNOT gate, and gtg questions with 132$\pm$52 to 69$\pm$27 seconds.
+Group math-vis, that was presented questions without \ac{cn} first, scored higher on the H gate and Guess-the-Gates questions with $0.7 \pm 0.3$ to $0.3 \pm 0.3$ with \ac{cn}.
+The group scored worse with \ac{cn} on the separability, entanglement, and CNOT gate questions by a score difference of $0.6 \pm 0.16$ to$ 0.4 \pm 0.16$.
+With \ac{cn}.
+Participants in the group took longer when solving the X gate, Z gate and Separability questions correctly, $70 \pm 5$ to $63 \pm 6$ seconds, while taking less time on the H gate, Measurement Prob., Measurement State, Entanglement, CNOT gate, and Guess-the-Gates questions with$ 132 \pm 52$ to $69 \pm 27$ seconds.

-Group vis-math, that was presented questions with \acrshort{cn} first, scored higher on the H gate, CNOT gate, and gtg questions with \acrshort{cn} with 0.87$\pm$0.09 to 0.53$\pm$0.25.
-The group scored lower with \acrshort{cn} on the measurement state question with 0.8 to 0.6.
-When presented with \acrshort{cn}, participants in the group took longer on the Z gate, H gate, measurement probability, measurement state, separability, and CNOT gate questions, with 198$\pm$101 to 130$\pm$49 seconds.
-They took less time on the X gate, entanglement, and gtg questions, with 178$\pm$93 to 143$\pm$53 seconds.
+Group vis-math, that was presented questions with \ac{cn} first, scored higher on the H gate, CNOT gate, and Guess-the-Gates questions with \ac{cn} with $0.87 \pm 0.09$ to $0.53 \pm 0.25$.
+The group scored lower with \ac{cn} on the Measurement State question with 0.6 as compared to 0.8.
+When presented with \ac{cn}, participants in the group took longer on the Z gate, H gate, Measurement Prob., Measurement State, Separability, and CNOT gate questions, with $198 \pm 101$ to $130 \pm 49$ seconds.
+They took less time on the X gate, entanglement, and Guess-the-Gates questions, with $178 \pm 93$ to $143 \pm 53$ seconds.